Taken 3: Critical response

-The film was poorly received by critics, with the criticism directed at the film's action sequences, editing, direction and plot but the acting was praised.
-On Rotten Tomatoes the film holds a rating of 12%, based on 121 reviews, with an average rating of 3.5/10, becoming the worst-rated film of the trilogy.
+The film was panned by critics, with the criticism directed at the film's action sequences, editing, direction and plot but the acting was praised.
+On Rotten Tomatoes the film holds a rating of 13%, based on 119 reviews, with an average rating of 3.7/10, becoming the worst-rated film of the trilogy.
 The site's critical consensus reads, "Hampered by toothless PG-13 action sequences, incoherent direction, and a hackneyed plot, Taken 3 serves as a clear signal that it's well past time to retire this franchise."
 On Metacritic the film has a score of 26 out of 100, based on 30 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, the same as its predecessor.

 Nicolas Rapold of The New York Times gave the film a negative rating, writing, "The logy screenplay, by Luc Besson and Robert Mark Kamen, sags under head-clutchingly banal dramatic scenes.
 Only Liam Neeson's appeal somehow survives unscathed, perhaps the most impressive stunt of all."
 Maggie Lee of Variety also went negative for the film, saying, "The third and presumably final installment of the Liam Neeson action franchise is a mind-numbing, crash-bang misfire".
 Betsy Sharkey of the Los Angeles Times, giving the film a negative review, writes, "Taken 3 is so unintentionally hilarious I couldn't help but wonder -- do movie contracts carry a humiliation bonus clause these days?"
 Joe Neumaier of New York Daily News gave the film 0 stars out of 5, saying, "Here it's the audience that gets taken".

 Mick LaSalle of the San Francisco Chronicle gave the film a negative review, saying, "If you love the other Taken movies, you will like this.
 But if you're determined to love it, you'll have to talk yourself into it -- and even then, it might not work."
 Ignatiy Vishnevetsky of The A.V.
 Club gave the film a C− grade, stating, "Because Mills' hyper-competence never seems exciting, it instead becomes giggle-inducing."
 Peter Travers of Rolling Stone gave the film zero stars, commenting, "Be warned, sequel fanboys: This thing sucks!
 At 62, Neeson still has a glare that means badass.
 Nothing else makes a damn lick of sense.
 The only thing getting taken is the audience."

 Conversely, the film received a more positive review from Amy Nicholson of LA Weekly, who gave the film a grade of C, saying, "All you need to know about Taken 3 is that Liam Neeson survives an explosive car crash -- twice".
 Kyle Anderson of Entertainment Weekly also went positive with the review by giving the film a B− grade, commenting, "It's the weakest of the trilogy, but Taken 3 kicks just hard enough to survive another day."